Limit Theorems For Non-Hermitian Ensembles: Proofs of limit theorems for the complex induced Ginibre ensemble

 where

 and $\phi_{N}(x) = 2f_{N}(x) + \frac{f_{N}^{2}(x)}{\sqrt{(1+\alpha)N}} = 2f_{N}(x)\left( 1 + \frac{f_{N}(x)}{2\sqrt{(1+\alpha)N}} \right)$.
-The function $f_{N}(x) = o(\sqrt{(1+\alpha)N})$, meaning that $\lim_{N \rightarrow +\infty} \frac{f_{N}(x)}{\sqrt{(1+\alpha)N}} = 0$.
-The probability $\mathcal{P}_{N}(1 + \frac{f_{N}(x)}{\sqrt{(1+\alpha)N}})$ is bounded by any partial product of $p_{k}$, i.e., $\prod_{k=0}^{(1+ \alpha)N \delta_{N}} p_{k}$, for whatever positive $\delta_{N}$ less than 1 (cf. \cite{Rider2003}).
-More precisely, \\
+The function $f_{N}(x) = o(\sqrt{(1+\alpha)N})$, meaning that $\lim_{N \rightarrow +\infty} \frac{f_{N}(x)}{\sqrt{(1+\alpha)N}} = 0$. \text{}\\ \text{}\\ The probability $\mathcal{P}_{N}\left(1 + \frac{f_{N}(x)}{\sqrt{(1+\alpha)N}}\right)$ is bounded by any partial product of $p_{k}$, i.e., $\prod_{k=0}^{(1+ \alpha)N \delta_{N}} p_{k}$, for whatever positive $\delta_{N}$ less than 1 (cf. \cite{Rider2003}). \text{}\\ \text{}\\ More precisely, \\

-\\ The following is derived using the same arguments as stated in \cite{Rider2003} and applying the Markov inequality and the definition of the quantile of the exponential distribution.
+\\ The following is derived using the same arguments as stated in \cite{Rider2003} and applying the Markov inequality as well as the definition of the quantile of the Exponential distribution.
 The function $\phi_{N}(x)$ is a positive and increasing function.
 This implies that